mjhea0/mjhea0.github.com/_posts/2018/2018-04-17-authentication-in-angular-with-ngrx.markdown

 This article took a look at how to add authentication to an Angular app using NGRX Store (to manage state) and Effects (to manage side-effects).
 The full code can be found in the [angular-auth-ngrx](https://github.com/mjhea0/angular-auth-ngrx) repository.

+> Want to learn how to test this app?
+Check out the [Testing Angular with Cypress and Docker](https://testdriven.io/testing-angular-with-cypress-and-docker) blog post!

 Looking for some challenges?

 1. Add some additional actions and effects: `[Auth] Signup Redirect` and `[Auth] Login Redirect`